What is the Net Cash Flow Formula and How Do You Calculate It?

 Net cash flow example

-Now that we have the formula handy, let’s put it into practice.
-For this example, we’ll say you own a hair salon.
+Now that we have the net cash flow formula handy, let’s put it into practice.
+For this example, let’s say you own a pet salon.
 Your cash flow for the month of January breaks down like this:

-Your investments didn’t do so well, but the CFO and CFF balance it out and bring you to a positive net cash flow.
+Your investments didn’t do so well, but the CFO and CFF balance it out and bring you to a positive net cash flow (yay!).

 Over time, you track your net cash flow each month.
 It looks like this for the first six months of the year: